 Peripherals: Speakers or headphones will be needed to listen to audio files.
 You should have access to a microphone and webcam if needed for assignments.

-Internet Connection: A high-speed internet connection (Cable or DSL) is necessary for this course.
-If you do not have a broadband connection you can use a computer on campus for assignments.
+Internet Connection: A high-speed Internet connection is necessary for this course.
+If you do not have a broadband connection you can use a computer on campus.